Scalable approximation of the transformation-free linear simplicial-simplicial regression via constrained iterative reweighted least squares: TFLR with CIRLS

 where $\bm{j}_p=(1,\ldots,1)^\top$ is the p-dimensional vector of $1s$, and $\bm{I}_p$ is the p-dimensional identity matrix.
 The first row of $\bm{A}$ corresponds to the sum of the $\beta_s$ that must be equal to 1, which is denoted by the first element of the $\bm{b}$ vector.
 Hence the $p + 1$ constraints, are in fact one equality constraint and $p$ inequality constraints.

-The QP approach offers several advantages over other methods for handling simplex constraints.
-The constraints are explicitly included in the optimization problem at each iteration, rather than being enforced after an unconstrained update.
-QP solvers typically use specialized algorithms that are designed to handle constraints effectively and maintain numerical stability.
-For convex problems (such as the weighted least squares problem at each IRLS iteration), QP solvers guarantee finding the global optimum subject to the constraints.
-Unlike approaches that use transformations like the softmax function, QP directly works with the original parameters, avoiding potential numerical issues with transformations.
-Modern QP solvers are highly optimized and can solve large-scale problems efficiently.
+The QP approach offers several advantages over alternative methods for handling simplex constraints.
+First, the constraints are explicitly incorporated into the optimization problem at each iteration, rather than being imposed post hoc following an unconstrained update.
+Moreover, QP solvers employ specialized algorithms designed to efficiently manage constraints while maintaining numerical stability.
+For convex optimization problems---such as the weighted least squares problem arising at each IRLS iteration---QP solvers guarantee convergence to the global optimum under the imposed constraints.
+In contrast to transformation-based approaches (e.g., softmax reparametrization), QP directly operates on the original parameters, thereby avoiding potential numerical difficulties associated with reparametrization.
+Finally, modern QP solvers are highly optimized and capable of handling large-scale problems with considerable computational efficiency.

 A valid starting point for $\bm{\beta}^{(0)}$ that satisfies the simplex constraints could be